OPEN CALL: Women of Colour Art Award

 Who Can Apply

-Applications are open to artists from the Global Majority who identify as marginalised genders, including women, women-identifying individuals, non-binary, and gender non-conforming people, and who feel comfortable in a space that centres the experiences of women.
+Applications are open to artists from the Global Majority who identify as marginalised genders, including all women, non-binary, and gender non-conforming people, and who feel comfortable in a space that centres the experiences of women.

 We welcome applications from artists who are emerging, self-taught, working outside traditional art institutions, or returning to practice after a break.